 But perhaps more remarkable is the fact that in 2005, Steven Spielberg did it again.

 Read More »

-(Welcome to 21st Century Spielberg, an ongoing column that examines the challenging, sometimes misunderstood 21st century filmography of one of our greatest living filmmakers, Steven Spielberg.
+(Welcome to 21st Century Spielberg, an ongoing column and podcast that examines the challenging, sometimes misunderstood 21st century filmography of one of our greatest living filmmakers, Steven Spielberg.
 In this edition: Catch Me If You Can and The Terminal.)